angrybacon/doomsday-wiki/markdown/articles/2021/02/19/alignment.md

 It's likely due to these reasons mixed with a bit of a love for brewing and the desire to tailor a strategy to a pilot#'s own style that has seen this change come about.
-Today I want to dicuss the different theories and means of building Meandeck Doomsday and how they might impact your performance or style.
+Today I want to discuss the different theories and means of building Meandeck Doomsday and how they might impact your performance or style.

 ## Alignment Axis 1 - Speed